‘The memory comes back’: Abducted children return traumatised in Mozambique

 Some observers say the statistics do not include all abduction cases, and that even those that are recorded receive little international attention.

-This, as the conflict continues to displace hundreds in one of the world’s poorest yet most resource-rich regions, flush with LNG, minerals, and precious stones.
+This, as the conflict continues to displace thousands in one of the world’s poorest yet most resource-rich regions, flush with LNG, minerals, and precious stones.

 ‘We were scared’